 The dome and support were subjected to 10 cycles to 2750 PSI (~1896 meters, 1.25 x design working depth of 1500 meters).
 The dome was casually inspected and no damage was observed.
 The dome was subsequently re-pressurized to 2750 PSI and left to soak over the weekend, nearly 4 days.
 The dome was then pressure cycled 2 more times and upon inspection found to have catastrophically failed, breaking into several large pieces, sometime after the last inspection.

-It was subsequently found that a typographical error in the fabrication print for the optical dome had been made and a 0.50 inch chamfer requested on the dome ID was not done.
+It was subsequently found that a typographical error in the fabrication print for the optical dome had been made and a 0.50 mm chamfer requested on the dome ID was not done (see detail on appendix AB).
+The purpose of the chamfer was to relieve the stress on the ID.
+We believe the crack originated at the sharp edge.

 The test was repeated at a lower pressure after a slight modification was made to a second optical dome test article.
 The “Tampoprint” ink from the mating surface was removed.
+The kapton ring was replaced with one with a smaller ID to avoid any overlap with the ID of the dome.
 This dome also did not have a chamfer on the ID.
 It was assembled in the dome support and was tested with 15 cycles to 1850 PSI (~1275 meters) and soaked at pressure for 48 hours and then 5 more pressure cycles were performed.
 Post-test, under close inspection of the dome and the dome seat no visible flaws (cracks) were detected.

 Based on these initial test results a recommendation has been made to restrict the maximum operating depth to 300 meters (safety factor of 4.25 less than test depth), and inspect the dome after every dive for visible cracks.
 When the work in section 3 is completed, the maximum dive depth can be increased appropriately.